Aero Club of America

 Aviation Medal of Merit issued by Aero Club of America, given to 33 military aviators who served in Britain and France during WWI.

-The Aero Club of America was a social club formed in 1905 by Charles Jasper Glidden and Augustus Post, among others, to promote aviation in America.
+The Aero Club of America was a social club formed in 1905 by Charles Jasper Glidden and Augustus Post, among others, to promote aviation in the United States.
 It was the parent organization of numerous state chapters, the first being the Aero Club of New England.
 It thrived until 1923, when it transformed into the National Aeronautic Association, which still exists today.
 It issued the first pilot's licenses in the United States, and successful completion of its licensing process was required by the United States Army for its pilots until 1914.
 It sponsored numerous air shows and contests.
 Cortlandt Field Bishop was president in 1910.
 Starting in 1911, new president Robert J. Collier began presenting the Collier Trophy.

 History

 Augustus Post, Bud Mars and his wife, Glenn Curtis and Lena Curtiss, Thomas Scott Baldwin, and Judge Wheeler at air show in Pittsburgh – 1910.

 Although conventional wisdom states that the Aero Club began in 1905, there are photos of high society and adventurers printed in 1902 with the stamp, "Aero Club".
 In the summer of 1905 several members of the Automobile Club of America including Charles Glidden, Homer Hedge, Dave Morris, John F. O'Rourke, and Augustus Post founded the Aero Club of America.
 They were avid balloonists but found little support in America for the sport of aviation.
 They determined to establish a new club with an organization similar to the Automobile Club but whose purpose was to promote aviation, much like the Aero Club of France.
 Homer Hedge became the first President and Augustus Post the first secretary.

 In 1910, three different conventions were held in New York among aeronautical clubs and societies.
 The National Council of Affiliated Clubs of the Aero Club of America, was formed.
 Thirty-nine delegates, representing constituencies from Pasadena, California, to Boston, met at the Aero Club and formed the parent organization of various state chapters.